piotrmurach/tty-progressbar/README.md

 bar.reset
 ```

-After resetting the bar if you wish to draw and start the bar and its timers use `start` call.
+After resetting a progress bar, if you wish to draw and start a bar and its timers use `start` call.

 ### 2.12 resume